healeycodes/simple-images-to-pdf/README.md

 Quiting..
 ```

-The pages in the PDF output are sorted by the numbers in the source images' filenames, e.g., Image01 then Image02
+The pages in the PDF output are sorted by the numbers in the image filenames.
+For example, `"Image01"` comes before `"Image02"`.
+To be more specific, the filenames are iterated over to see which characters can be converted to integers.
+These integers are then concatenated and ran through `sort()`.

-`intFromString()` reduces filename strings down to just integers, e.g., `"image of boat 12"` becomes `12`

-If there aren't any numbers in the filenames, the page order is random.